Robert Mapplethorpe: The Perfect Moment (1989 solo exhibit tour)

 In the summer of 1989, a traveling solo exhibit by Mapplethorpe brought national attention to the issues of public funding for the arts, as well as questions of censorship and the obscene.
-The Corcoran Gallery of Art in Washington, D.C., had agreed to be one of the host museums for the tour.
+The Corcoran Gallery of Art in Washington, D.C., agreed to be one of the host museums for the tour.
 Mapplethorpe decided to show his latest series that he explored shortly before his death.
 Titled Robert Mapplethorpe: The Perfect Moment, the show included photographs from his X Portfolio, which featured images of urophagia, gay BDSM and a self-portrait with a bullwhip inserted in his anus.
 It also featured photos of two children with exposed genitals.

-The show was curated by Janet Kardon of the Institute of Contemporary Art (ICA).
+The show was curated by Janet Kardon of the Institute of Contemporary Art in Philadelphia.
 The ICA was awarded a grant from the National Endowment for the Arts to support Mapplethorpe's exhibit at the Corcoran Gallery of Art.
-The Corcoran cancelled the show, terminating its contract with the ICA, because it did not want to get involved in the political issues that it raised, but instead the gallery was pulled into the controversy, which "intensified the debate waged both in the media and in Congress surrounding the NEA's funding of projects perceived by some individuals...to be inappropriate."
+The Corcoran cancelled the show, terminating its contract with the ICA, because it did not want to get involved in the political issues that it raised, but instead the gallery was pulled into the controversy, which "intensified the debate waged both in the media and in Congress surrounding the NEA's funding of projects perceived by some individuals ... to be inappropriate."

 The hierarchy of the Corcoran and several members of the United States Congress were upset when the works were revealed to them, due to the homoerotic and sadomasochistic themes of some of the work.
 Though much of his work throughout his career had been regularly displayed in publicly funded exhibitions, conservative and religious organizations such as the American Family Association seized on this exhibition to vocally oppose government support for what they called "nothing more than the sensational presentation of potentially obscene material."